intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/README.md

 - The [Device library extensions](../../../design/DeviceLibExtensions.rst)

 #### Unsupported standard SYCL APIs:
-- Local accessors a not implemented yet.
-Local memory can be allocated and accessed via explicit device-side API;
+- Local accessors are not implemented yet.
+Local memory can be allocated and accessed via the explicit device-side API;
 - 2D and 3D accessors;
 - Constant accessors;
 - `sycl::accessor::get_pointer()`.
 All memory accesses through an accessor are